 The Destination Niagara report goes further to say that it works better when we all crow together.
 The study concludes that the opportunity for building longer stays in Niagara is by “coalescing fragmented efforts, focusing image and getting travelers to become aware of all the other experiences/activities that comprise Niagara Canada.”

-Town promotion programs have a tremendous impact on local development.
-In addition to the obvious economic benefits of supporting the growth of and attracting new businesses and jobs to our community there are other less tangible—but equally important—payoffs.
+Local promotion programs have a tremendous impact on community development.
+In addition to the obvious economic benefits of supporting the growth of and attracting new businesses and jobs to our community there are other less tangible—but equally important payoffs.